siare1023/ST558-Project1/Project1.md

     ## 10   525 FALSE        Greg               26 Carolina Hur…          2         219
     ## # … with 515 more rows, and 5 more variables: lastName <chr>, playerId <int>,
     ## #   positionCode <chr>, rookieGamesPlayed <int>, seasons <int>

+And we can do similar things to compile a complete list of players information for all positions for all franchises.
+We can also add in the franchise division information to the players information by left joining using `franchiseId` as the index.

 ``` r
 # read from goalie records endpoint for all teams